SAP-samples/fiori-elements-feature-showcase/README.md

     }
 }
 ```
-Here "FeatureShowcaseChildEntity2" is the semantic object to be referenced.
+Here "FeatureShowcaseOrder" is the semantic object to be referenced.
 The second part of the name is the action of the app.
 As an example you may have the apps "SalesOrder-Manage", "SalesOrder-View" and so on.
 Semantic object and action have to be divided by a dash.
 The description of the app in the html file is the name of the app in the quick view facet.
 In the deployed version with a SAP WorkZone the subtitle of the app is used.

 #### Adding Multiple Fields to one Column in Responsive Tables